 Research shows that children that often eat alone become pickier than kids that eat together with adults.
 So eat together!

 Some fairly new research also indicates that babies’ food preferences maybe to some extent determined already while fully breastfed, because what mom eats will affect the taste of the breast milk.
 Read more here about the connection between mom’s diet and the taste of her breast milk.

-This is why it is so important that parents make an effort to serve food that both tastes good and in healthy!
+This is why it is so important that parents make an effort to serve food that both tastes good and is healthy!

-For example, if you wait for too long with serving dinner, your baby might be so tired that despite being hungry, he won't eat.
+For example, if you wait for too long with serving dinner, your baby might be so tired that despite being hungry, he or she won’t eat.

 The parents’ role